Fabz74/mentals-ai/README.md

 Mentals AI is a tool designed for creating and operating agents that feature **`loops`**, **`memory`**, and various **`tools`**, all through straightforward **`markdown`** file with a .gen extension.
 Think of an agent file as an executable file.
-You focus entirely on the logic of the agent, eliminating the necessity to write scaffolding code in Python or any other language.
+You focus entirely on the agent's logic, eliminating the necessity to write scaffolding code in Python or any other language.
 Essentially, it redefines the foundational frameworks for future AI applications 🍓

 > [!NOTE]
 > * [work in progress] A local vector database to store your chats with the agents as well as your private information.
 See [memory](https://github.com/turing-machines/mentals-ai/tree/memory) branch.
-> * [work in progress] Web UI with agents, tools and vector storage
+> * [work in progress] Web UI with agents, tools, and vector storage

 - [Getting Started](#-getting-started)
 - [Differences from Other Frameworks](#-differences-from-other-frameworks)